 Born May 12, 2014

 Scarlette was brought to Wolf Park in December of 2014 from the Lakeside Nature Center.
 They had taken possession of her after she was confiscated from her original owner who did not have the proper permits to possess a fox.
-Scarlette was very comfortable with humans and dogs.
-She was a wonderful fit for Wolf Park.
+Luckily, she was a wonderful fit for Wolf Park.

 In the spring of 2015, Wolf Park located a male fox to be her companion.
 Scarlette loved Joker at first sight.
 He took a little longer to warm up to her but they became a faithfully mated pair and have been devoted to one another ever since.